MartinPerry/OpenGL-Font-Rendering/README.md

 ﻿# OpenGL-Font-Rendering
-Rendering UNICODE fonts with OpenGL
+Rendering UNICODE fonts

 This library is still work-in-progress.
 This is a working beta version.

 Overview
 ------------------------------------------

+The library offers a simple font rendering system.
+The user can change rendering backend to a different systems - OpenGL and offline, image-based, rendering is suuported out of the box.
+However, DirectX, Vulkan and other systems can be simply added.

-There are plenty of FontRendering libraries.
+Why to create another font rendering library, if there are plenty of FontRendering libraries.
+To name some of them:
 * https://github.com/rougier/freetype-gl - also with UNICODE, too complex and not easily "bend" to specified task
 * https://github.com/tlorach/OpenGLText - only ASCII

-However, many of them are only for ASCII characters, they are too complex, do not support multiple fonts at once or are not suitable for OpenGL ES.
+Some disadvantages of existing solutions are:
+* only support for ASCII characters
+* too complex solutions
+* not supporting multiple font families at once
+* not suitable for OpenGL ES
+* not an easy possibility to change rendering backend

 This library is using FreeType to generate glyphs.
 Unlike other libraries, the font texture is not generated once.
-Due to the UNICODE, they can be very large amount of characters and they cannot be stored in one texture.
+Due to the UNICODE, there can be very large amount of characters and these cannot be stored in one texture.
 Generate many textures for different alphabets is also not possible, because we can render letters from different alphabets together.
 This library generates texture in runtime.
-There is caching, so texture is updated only if new characters are added.
+There is a caching, so texture is updated only if new characters are added.
-Also, the geometry of entire text is generated in runtime and stored in VBO.
+Also, the geometry of entire text is generated in runtime (for OpenGL, it is stored for example in VBO).
 Based on this, final rendering is done with only one draw-call.

 This library is created with ICU (http://site.icu-project.org/) for handling bidirectional texts and Arabis shaping.
-We are aware, that not everyone want to use ICU (building it is not straightdorward).
+We are aware, that not everyone want to use ICU (building this library from source is not straightdorward).
 For this reason, ICU can be turned-off and replaced with any string library, that supports Unicode.
 We have included TinyUTF8.
-In ExternalIncludes.h, undefine `USE_ICU_LIBRARY` to turn-off ICU.
+In `ExternalIncludes.h`, undefine `USE_ICU_LIBRARY` to turn-off ICU.

 Also, you have to change the following lines: